Safety & Security

 Reunification

 In 2022, Lake Zurich Community Unit School District 95 adopted the Standard Reunification Method (SRM).
 Crisis recovery starts with the crisis, not after.
-It is critical to have a plan in place to reunite students and parents in order to lessen the stress and potential trauma of a crisis situation, as well as to ensure District accountability for each student in its care.
+It is critical to have a plan in place to reunite students and parents in order to lessen the stress and potential trauma of a crisis situation, as well as to account for each student in our care.
 No school is immune to emergencies such as fires, floods, tornadoes, blizzards, power outages, bomb threats, or acts of violence.
-This is just a short list of events that could initiate a release and reunification for a school or district.
+This is just a short list of events that could initiate a release and reunification process for a school or district.

 If a parent or guardian is notified that a reunification is needed, it is important to bring identification to the reunification site to streamline the process.
 Additionally, it is important to remember to be patient.
 Reunification is a process that protects both the safety of the student and provides for an accountable change of custody from the school to a guardian – and can take time.